iCubbles/klayjs-wrapper/README.md

 ## klayjs-wrapper

 <hr/>
-klayjs wrapper for usage in cubbles.
+Klayjs wrapper for usage in cubbles.

 ***